gvwilson/thirdbit/_posts/2015/2015-11-09-daddy-why-dont-you-ever-laugh.md

   Things were so bad at one point that I decided I'd better polish my rusty programming skills, just in case I had to get a real job.
-  The last thing I'd worked on was an e-commerce application written in Django, so I started building <a href="http://github.com/swcarpentry/amy/">a forms-based application to manage Software Carpentry workshops</a>.
+  The last thing I'd worked on was an e-commerce application written in Django, so I started building a forms-based application to manage Software Carpentry workshops.
 </p>
 <p>
   All of that might have been manageable,